 Vertical section showing Mast coupler & guys.
-The 7·1 MHz trap coil can be seen in the horizontal section running to the left.
 Pot Insulators are fitted in each guy rope to improve the insulation at radio frequencies.
-A pulley and halyard can be seen attached to the top of the vertical, which runs down to the left.
+A pulley and halyard is attached near to the top of the vertical, which runs down to the right.
 This is used to hoist up one end of a Six Band Trapped Dipole Antenna designed for the 20/17/15/12/10/6 Metre Bands.
 (14MHz; 18MHz; 21MHz; 24MHz; 28MHz and 50MHz).

 For details of this Multiband Trapped Dipole, Click this link. ( Multiband Dipole)

 The original Antenna was designed by G3NGD in 1975.Many changes and improvements have been made over the years, and this Website shows the latest developments to date.

 Since his Short-wave listening days (SWL A1456), John has always shown a keen interest on the 160 Metre band.

 In addition to constructing many "Top Band" transmitters and receivers, he always tried to compete with other Radio Amateurs in putting out a strong signal although his garden had always been too small to accommodate a good aerial.

 The ideal aerial for transmitting is a half wave dipole, and for this band the length would be approximately 264 ft long.

 John's main desire was to communicate "across the pond" - across to Canada and the USA using this band.
 The band is normally used for local contacts during the daytime, and communication for the whole of the U.K. at night.